Chapter One

 His roar of pain echoed in the room, but she wasn’t going to wait around to see if he stayed down.

 Jumping to her feet with the baby in her arms, Randa pivoted to run for the safety of the office.
 A cry escaped when his fingers wrapped around her ankle, pitching her forward.
-How could he still come after me with his injuries?
+How could he still come after me after a baseball bat to the face and pulverized junk?

-With a twist in midair to protect the child, she kicked out, her sneaker catching him in the same jaw the bat had bashed.
+With a twist in midair to protect the child when she fell, she kicked out, her sneaker catching him in the same jaw the bat had bashed.
 She was saved when his fingers slipped from her ankle and he grunted in pain.
-That and the extra padding on her ass as she landed and bounced, Zarin still safely clutched to her breast.
+Luckily the extra padding on her ass provided some protection when she landed and bounced, Zarin still safely clutched to her breast, provided protection.

 She rolled to her side to get up, her head snapping around when an inhuman snarl came from the open door, heralding an enormous, tawny-brown wolf leaping the distance to where the man lay.
 Her first thought was ‘what the fuck now?’, and then a litany of ‘holy shits’ and ‘oh my gods’ filled her head.

-The animal stood at least three feet at the shoulder, with a wide chest and long snout rimmed with razor sharp teeth.
-She almost cried in relief to realize the animal was protecting her, snarling and snapping at Jessup, growling menacingly in its throat as it started backing toward her.
+The animal stood at least three feet at the shoulder, with an abnormally wide chest and long snout rimmed with razor sharp teeth.
+She almost cried in relief to realize the animal was protecting her and the baby, snarling and snapping at Jessup, continuing to growl menacingly as it started backing toward her.

-She gritted her teeth at the pain and dizziness swamping her as she jumped to her feet, wavering when she tried to find her balance.
-The wolf bumped its hindquarters into her legs as it backed her toward the office and, trusting the animal to keep Jessup at bay, she turned and hustled toward the office door.
+She gritted her teeth at the pain and dizziness swamping her as she stumbled to her feet, wavering when she tried to find her balance.
+The wolf bumped its hindquarters into her legs as it backed and herded her toward the office, and she trusted the animal to keep Jessup at bay, turning and hustling best she could toward the door.

-Afraid Jessup would somehow get past the wolf, Randa glanced over her shoulder, thankful to see Jessup’s injuries and the snarling mouth full of sharp teeth kept him on his ass as she and the wolf reached the office door.
-She turned back to the office just as Leah swung the door open, grabbing her biceps to jerk her inside.
+Afraid Jessup would somehow get past the wolf, Randa glanced over her shoulder, thankful to see Jessup’s injuries and the snarling mouth full of sharp teeth kept him on his ass as she and her new protector reached the office door.
+She turned toward the office just as Leah swung the door open, grabbed her biceps and jerked her inside.

-Her friend would have slammed the door behind them, but no way would Randa leave her furry protector at the mercy of Jessup or the cops when they showed.
+Her friend would have slammed the door behind them, but no way would Randa leave her furry guardian at the mercy of Jessup or the cops when they showed.

 Randa’s hand shot out to hold the door open, handed Zarin off to Leah, and made kissing noises at the wolf.
-Its head jerked around before it leapt through the door, and she slammed and locked it behind them.
-When she turned toward her desk, Randa stumbled and would have fallen if the wolf hadn’t pressed against her thigh, tucking its massive head under her hand.
+Amber eyes snapped around to hers and the animal leapt through the door, Randa slamming, then locking it.
+When she turned toward her desk, she stumbled and would have fallen if the wolf hadn’t pressed against her thigh before tucking its massive head under her hand.
 Between Leah shoving a chair under her butt and the four-legged bodyguard, she landed hard on the seat instead of the floor, then dropped her head between her legs to keep from passing out.

-Guttural cursing and the sound of uneven footsteps coming through the computer speakers had Randa carefully raising her head and rolling to the desk to peer at the security monitor.
-They watched as Jessup stumbled across the great room, pausing outside the office door.
+Guttural cursing and the scrape of uneven footsteps coming through the computer speakers had Randa carefully raising her head and rolling to the desk to peer at the security monitor.
+They watched as Jessup stumbled across the great room, pausing just outside the office door.

 Although garbled by the injury to his jaw, his words were clear as day.
 “I’ll get you, you fucking bitch, when no one’s around to save your ass.
 Don’t think this ends it.”